poenaruiulian/shopping_app/README.md

 # Shopping app

-Being my first Flutter app I've learned about Widgets, states, and local storage (Shared Preferences).
+Building my first Flutter app I've learned about Widgets, states, local storage (Shared Preferences), how to extract data from JSON files, and how to work with APIs.

 <div style="flex-direction:row">
   <img src="./readmeImages/Simulator Screenshot - iPhone 14 - 2023-07-31 at 14.47.32.png" width="270" height="524">